douglasnaphas/jest/docs/Configuration.md

 Default: `undefined`

 This will be used to configure minimum threshold enforcement for coverage results.
 Thresholds can be specified as `global`, as a [glob](https://github.com/isaacs/node-glob#glob-primer), and as a directory or file path.
-If thresholds aren't met, jest will fail.
+If thresholds aren't met, Jest will fail.
 Thresholds specified as a positive number are taken to be the minimum percentage required.
 Thresholds specified as a negative number represent the maximum number of uncovered entities allowed.

-For example, with the following configuration jest will fail if there is less than 80% branch, line, and function coverage, or if there are more than 10 uncovered statements:
+For example, with the following configuration Jest will fail if there is less than 80% branch, line, and function coverage, or if there are more than 10 uncovered statements:

 ```json
 {